Macroscopic backreaction of the trace anomaly on classical vacuum backgrounds: The Riegert--Mottola--Vaulin Renormalized Stress-Energy Tensor

 so that the trace of the RSET~\eqref{eq:rmv_def} becomes

 and we are using the definitions of the curvature invariants

 as well as the derivative operator $\Delta_4$,

 The expression for $\langle\hat{T}_{ab}\rangle$ above is completely determined once a background $g_{ab}$ is chosen and the fourth-order equations for $\varphi$ and $\psi$ are solved.
 While our aim in this paper is to solve self-consistently the Einstein equations with $\langle\hat{T}_{ab}\rangle$ acting as the source, it is useful to discuss first the form of $\langle\hat{T}_{ab}\rangle$ for specific fixed backgrounds, in particular the Schwarzschild spacetime.
 Relevant literature on the subject includes~\cite{Balbinot:1999ri,Balbinot:1999vg,Mottola:2006ew,Anderson:2007eu}.
+The same procedure applied below could also be applied to expressions that include Weyl-invariant contributions to the renormalized stress-energy tensor~\cite{Deser:1996qa,Deser:1999zv} (see also~\cite{Barvinsky:2023exr}) which, while being out of the scope of this paper, would be an interesting extension.